cancerberoSgx/suitescript-types-tools-and-frameworks/README.md

 # Limitations

  * You need to respect current tsconfig.json
- * always import files using relative names (fancy imports won't work)
+ * always import files using **exact relative names**:
+   * Don't use index.ts shortcut, i.e: `from "../some/folder/index"` will work . `from "../some/folder"` wont
+   configure your editor to always create/suggest/fix imports as relatives, for example in vscode settings: "Typescript › Preferences: Import Module Specifier.
+Preferred path style for auto imports. == RELATIVE"
  * you can use all ecma syntax features but promises/await/async since NetSuite don't support setTimeout()

 # Status